James Russell (surgeon): Founding of a Chair of Clinical Surgery

 For many years the Incorporation of Surgeons had lobbied the Town Council for a chair of clinical surgery to be established in the university.
 This had been successfully resisted by Alexander Monro secundus and his son Monro tertius who had both taken the titles of Professor of Anatomy and Surgery although neither had ever been a practising surgeon.
 In 1802 Russell petitioned the Town Council to be appointed the first professor of clinical surgery and the Professors Monro withdrew their opposition.
 Russell was appointed to the new chair in 1804 on a salary of £50 per year, obtained from the Crown, making this a regius chair.

 Russell continued in the chair until the age of 78 and when he retired in 1833 he made it a condition that his successor should pay him a salary of £300 per year for his lifetime.
 Robert Liston, a strong contender for the chair, refused "in rather coarse terms" to pay this sum and James Syme was appointed as Russell's successor.

 Offices held

 Russell was president of Royal Medical Society in 1780.
 In 1783 he was a founder member of the Royal Society of Edinburgh along with his cousin Joseph Black.
 Russell served as the society's vice-president from 1823 to 1833 and was president of the Royal College of Surgeons of Edinburgh in 1796–1797.
-In 1796 he was elected a member of the Aesculapian Club.
+In 1791 he was elected a member of the Harveian Society of Edinburgh and in 1796 he was elected a member of the Aesculapian Club.